 There are several reward checking accounts in which you can earn a relatively high APY on a large balance of $100k to $250k.
 All of these are only available to certain regions of the nation.
 To earn a high rate on a large balance requires that you also open a reward savings account with the reward checking account.
 The blended APY of the reward checking/savings combo can be over 1% for large balances.
 I’ve created this table to keep track of these checking/savings combos that offer a relatively high blended APY on large balances.
 Most are under the Kasasa brand and have the names of Kasasa Cash (checking) and Kasasa Saver (savings.)

 To find the highest reward checking rates and balance caps in your state or nationwide, please refer to our reward checking rate table.
 If you're new to reward checking, please refer to my blog post, Overview of Reward Checking and Our Reward Checking Table.

 Certificate of Deposit Rates

 I’m now publishing my CD survey as a separate post.
 Please refer to my survey of the best CD rates.
-This recap will focus on banking news of the week and liquid accounts.
+This recap focuses on liquid accounts.

 Checking/Savings/Money Market Accounts: